HadrienGardeur/audiobook-manifest/README.md

 In order to facilitate distribution, both manifest and audio files can also be distributed using a container.

-In this case, all files (individual audio files and manifest) must be contained in a ZIP where the manifest is at the root of the zip and named `manifest.audiobook-manifest`.
+In this case, all files (individual audio files and manifest) must be contained in a ZIP where the manifest is at the root of the zip and named `manifest.json`.

 The container also has the following properties: